fbpx

 What is a Family Deposit Mortgage?

 The principle of the Family Deposit Mortgage is quite simple, with the assistance of your family member(s), this means you could apply for a mortgage even if you haven’t managed to save any deposit yourself.
-Therefore, you can still get your all important foot on the property ladder.
+Therefore, you can still get your all-important foot on the property ladder.

-However, the criteria of the scheme differs from lender to lender and it is also worth considering that not all lenders actually offer this type of product.
-The helper of the deposit provides their contribution which is held in a savings account with the lender and they earn interest on the money.
+However, the criteria of the scheme differ from lender to lender and it is also worth considering that not all lenders actually offer this type of product.

 This needs to be held for a certain time set out by the lender and after that time period, they get their money back with interest.

-With some lenders, the Family Deposit may have to be 10% and with some lenders, their criteria may be 20%.
-1 lender may need the money to be held in a savings account for 3 years and another may require it be held for 5 years.
+1 lender may need the money to be held in a savings account for 3 years and another may require it to be held for 5 years.

-There are different types of mortgages too, some other common types of first time buyer mortgages include the following:
+There are different types of mortgages too, some other common types of first-time buyer mortgages include the following:

 Things for the person providing the Family Deposit to consider.